 I started my online career blogging about how to beat Google with Auto Blogs and making money from those blogs.
-I have built hundreds over the years.
+I have built hundreds of blogs over the years.

-IN 2008 I released my first online course called the Auto Blog Blueprint with subsequent updates to the course scattered over the last 8 years.
+In 2008 I released my first online course called the Auto Blog Blueprint with subsequent updates to the course scattered over 8+ years.

 Thousands of blogs using my blog blueprints are hosted and making money across the web right now.